 You don’t have to be in a wheelchair to play wheelchair tennis!
 Our Wheelchair Development Hub is a great place for wheelchair tennis players to develop their skills playing against family, friends and peers.

-Our vision is to grow Tennis Australia’s “Wheels Connect” program by creating an accessible and inclusive environment for people to learn and play tennis.
+We are growing Tennis Australia’s “Wheels Connect” vision by providing an accessible and inclusive environment for people to learn and play wheelchair tennis.
 Regardless of age or level of ability, we’ll connect you to a range of opportunities along the wheelchair tennis pathway, from novice to elite.

 No former tennis experience is needed to play wheelchair tennis – all you need is a want for fun.
-So come along every Saturday from 2-5 pm to play, connect and socialise at the Alexandria Park tennis courts, Park Road, Alexandria 2015.
-We have 1 sport chair (if required) and refreshments are provided or you can bring your own.
+The Saturday program is held twice a month from 10am to 12pm.
+So come along to connect and socialise at the Alexandria Park tennis courts, Park Road, Alexandria 2015.
+Sport chairs available (if required).

 For more information or to book a private session, get in touch with the CCT team today.